 Tate Britain - The Clore Garden

-We provided heritage and engineering advice for the creation of a new garden at Tate Britain, London which is due to open in 2026.
+We are providing advice for the creation of a new garden at Tate Britain, London.

 We first provided heritage advice on the development of proposals to address the shortcomings of the existing garden by introducing a garden that would represent the accessible and welcoming ethos of the gallery; enhance the setting of the Tate, its listed railings and other heritage assets; and improve biodiversity and climate resilience.